Willphillips96/Home-SIEM-Lab/README.md

 ## Objective

-The objective of this project is to successfully configure and scan for vulnerabilities as well as remediate them via Nessus in home lab environment.
+The objective of this project is to successfully configure and conduct scans on a virtual machine, followed by remediating all critical vulnerabilities utilizing Nessus within a home lab environment.

 ### Skills Learned